Secc-React-Repo/ipfs-file-sharing/README.md

 This project allows users to upload and retrieve files using an Express server for the backend and a React app for the frontend.
 The files are uploaded to the server and can be retrieved using the provided links.

+Clone/download all the files except "server.js" and place them in "src" directory of one project.
+Place "server.js" under "src" directory of another project as it is for backend operations.

 Project Structure
 bash
 Copy code